"Not Quite a Religion": Chinese Communist Party Attracts New Followers | ExBulletin

 However, many members admit that joining the party is also a stepping stone to a better life with the potential to open doors in a hyper-competitive country.

-“But this help, ultimately, is only possible if you are a competent Party member up to the task.”
+“But this help, in the end, is only possible if you are a competent member of the party, up to the task.”

 What Are The Main Benefits Of Comparing Car Insurance Quotes Online